Rogue Legacy: Reception and legacy

 Metacritic gives the game a "generally favorable" score of 85/100 based on 43 reviews.

 Mitchell Saltzman of GameFront describes the game as "insanely hard for the unprepared".
 Philip Kollar of Polygon and Mike Splechta of GameZone mentioned the short life spans of their characters, and Scott Nichols of Digital Spy expressed frustration when first starting out.
 Other reviewers remarked that the game actually encourages these short runs while rewarding the player via the broader progression system.
 Ryan Stevens of GameTrailers described the game as "[riding] the line of frustration and fun".
 Saltzman concludes that "difficulty may be a turnoff to those who get frustrated easily".

 Sequel

-Cellar Door announced a sequel, Rogue Legacy 2, was in development in April 2020.
-It was released in early access on August 18, 2020.
-It was fully released on April 28, 2022 for Xbox Series X/S, Xbox One and Microsoft Windows.
+A sequel, Rogue Legacy 2, was released on April 28, 2022 for Xbox Series X/S, Xbox One and Microsoft Windows.